THE DREAMS SHORT COURSE

 Section Styles red-bl

-How dreaming can deepen your ways of knowing, learning and processing of information.
+Deepen your ways of knowing, learning and processing of information through dreaming.

-Importance of decolonization and connecting to your own indigenous identity.
+Understand the importance of decolonization and developing a relationship to your own indigenous identity.

 Inspiration to apply dream awareness to your life, to take action and support your work in the world.